ShouvikBasak/promptwars-w1/README.md

 4. StadiumFlow returns a **short, explainable recommendation**.
 5. Staff confirmations improve reliability and prevent misinformation.

+Core architectural logic and constraints are externalized into structured artifacts (e.g., architecture definitions and AI contracts), ensuring predictable behavior across sessions and iterations.

 This design balances automation with human oversight, making the system realistic and safe for real‑world use.

----

 ## Why This Is a Smart, Dynamic Assistant